 There’s so much turmoil in the news today and so many extreme opinions on every subject that it does seem like a good time to be nice to those around you.
-The biggest issue in Canada at the moment is that of illegal immigration including refugees streaming into Quebec from the US.

 “The world’s favorite season is the spring.

 All things seem possible in May.”

 Couldn’t resist this total encapsulation of our real estate market by Thomas Davidoff, director of the Centre for Urban Economics and Real Estate at the UBC Sauder School of Business as published in the Vancouver Sun: “Imagine a candidate for office saying “I promise to meddle in real estate markets and set taxes to hurt workers, businesses, and the environment.”